-High gas prices can put a damper on vacations and road trips, and high gas taxes can make filling up feel even more painful.
+High gas prices can make the holiday season feel even more expensive than it already is, and high gas taxes can make filling up to visit loved ones feel even more painful.
 Unfortunately, some states have very high gas taxes.
-But, the good news is that if you know which ones they are, you can try to plan your gas stops accordingly.
+But the good news is that if you know which ones they are, you can try to plan your gas stops accordingly.

-The federal gas tax isn’t too bad at $0.183 per gallon, but these states charge more than twice that amount.
+The federal gas tax isn’t too bad at $0.184 per gallon, but these states charge more than twice that amount.
 Diesel taxes aren’t much better.
-The federal tax on diesel fuel is $0.243 per gallon, but diesel taxes on this list range from $0.372 to $0.88.
+The federal tax on diesel fuel is $0.244 per gallon, but diesel taxes on this list are much higher.
 So, if filling up can wait until you cross state lines, it might be worth it.

 Here are 10 states to avoid getting gas in (if possible).